What Is A Ceiling Joist? [Update 2025]

 Engineer’s place beams under the most important load bearing areas of a home.
 For example, it’s essential to have a support underneath your second story rooms.
 If load bearing walls are not placed on the first floor to support the second floor, a beam will be necessary.

 Joists, on the other hand, are much smaller than beams and there are a lot more of them.
 Technically, they could be considered a type of beam although they will never be found alone the way beams are.
-Joists are spaced evenly, typically 16” or 24” apart across a broad surface.
+Joists are spaced evenly and consistently, typically 16” or 24” apart across a broad surface.

 They will either rest on top of a beam or be connected to the side of a beam.
 In the case of ceiling joists, they help to transfer loads from the roof to vertical members, prevent walls from crumbling and also provide a structure to attach the ceiling to.
 Floor joists are built to support the floor and any live/dead loads that will be placed on them.